Get the details on pricing trends, weather, storage levels, tariffs and more.

 |Natural Gas Storage Levels (Bcf)|

-The NOAA weather service is predicting a high probability of above average temperatures across most of the continental U.S. with only Minnesota and parts of the Dakotas expected to be at normal temperatures.
-No region is predicted to feel below normal temps in the third quarter 2018.
+The NOAA weather service is predicting a high probability of above-average temperatures across the western half of the US, as well as in the Upper Midwest and northeastern states.
+The southeastern quarter of the Continental US is expected to experience normal winter temperatures.
+No region is predicted to feel below normal temps in between December and February.

 The Energy Outlook mainly focuses on natural gas prices because gas prices lead electricity prices.
 As natural gas prices increase or decrease, electricity prices often follow suit – but hours, days or weeks later.
 Also, natural gas has a national price established on the NYMEX.
 Other regional prices and markets exist, but are compared with the NYMEX prices.
 Electricity is different because the U.S. is divided into 6 regional markets, each setting its own price and having its unique market rules.
 All six regions tend to move in the same direction, but price volatility and generation vary considerably between regions.

-Energy markets are complex, with many regional markets affecting the whole.
+Energy markets are complex, with many regional markets.
 The regional markets may differ from the overall continental energy outlook.
-Below are regional energy news of note and the factors driving market conditions.
+Below are regional energy news of note and the factors driving market conditions:

 ASK YOURSELF THESE QUESTIONS: